Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 Year-End Giving Campaign

 Research shows that approximately 30% of annual nonprofit giving happens in December and 12% occurs in the last three days of the calendar year alone.
 Launching a year-end campaign is a great way to provide one last revenue boost for your organization this year and prepare for the new year to come.
+Keep these tips in mind to set your nonprofit campaign up for success:

 In-Kind Donation Campaign